-9.2.9.
+9.2.10.
 PV voltage too high

 The PV voltage should never exceed the maximum rated PV voltage of the solar charger.
-The maximum PV voltage rating is printed on the front or on the side of the housing of the controller, and in the product specification sheets.
+The maximum PV voltage rating is printed on the front or on the side of the housing of the controller.